Best Backpacking Sleeping Pads of 2024

 • Slightly slower inflation/deflation

-Ultralight gear tends to be on the delicate side, but that’s not so much the case with the XLite.
-With just a little care during campsite selection, this pad can last you for thousands of miles.
+Ultralight gear tends to be on the delicate side, but that’s not the case with the XLite.
+With just a little care during campsite selection, this pad can last for thousands of miles.
 Senior Gear Analyst, Casey Handley, took the XLite NXT on a 300-mile section of the Arizona Trail – a notoriously prickly path – and it held up without incident despite some lazier evenings where campsite clearing fell off the priority list.
-Still, the XLite is an air pad and accidents happen.
+Still, the XLite is an air pad and accidents can happen.
 The included repair kit makes field fixes easy, and the valve can even be replaced if it fails – a fairly unique feature for an air pad.

-Full review: Therm-a-Rest NeoAir XLite NXT
+More: Therm-a-Rest NeoAir XLite NXT Full Review

 Therm-a-Rest NeoAir XTherm NXT